egorcl/data-mgmt/adbcertificationlabs/ConnectingtoAutonomousDatabase.md

 ## Module 1:  Download the Client Credentials (wallet)

-1. The connection wallet provides the only authentication information that can be used to connect to your ATP database.
+The connection wallet provides the only authentication information that can be used to connect to your ATP database.
 This wallet must be downloaded to the client that will be connecting to the database.
 The wallet can be downloaded from two locations, the Database Details page or the Service Console

-2. The wallet is downloaded from the **Administration** page in the ATP service console.
+1. The wallet is downloaded from the **Administration** page in the ATP service console.
 Continuing from where we left off in the previous lab, select **Download Client Credentials:**

 ![../Desktop/Screen%20Shot%202019-04-22%20at%2012.23.10%20PM.png](./media/image2.png)
-Figure 1
+<p align="center">Figure 1-1</p>

-3. Specify a password of your choice for the wallet.
+2. Specify a password of your choice for the wallet.
 Note that this password is separate from the **Admin** user password created earlier (but the same password can be used).
 Make sure you know where the file gets downloaded to so you can find it on your system.

 ![../Desktop/Screen%20Shot%202019-04-22%20at%2012.23.30%20PM.png](./media/image3.png)
+<p align="center">Figure 1-2</p>

-4. **Alternatively** use the DB Connection button in the main Database Details page to download the credentials:
+3. **Alternatively** use the DB Connection button in the main Database Details page to download the credentials:

 ![../Desktop/Screen%20Shot%202019-04-22%20at%2012.23.36%20PM.png](./media/image4.png)
+<p align="center">Figure 1-3</p>

-5. This step opens up a screen where the wallet can be downloaded as well as connection strings be copied from (more on this in other modules)
+4. This step opens up a screen where the wallet can be downloaded as well as connection strings be copied from (more on this in other modules)

 ![../Desktop/Screen%20Shot%202019-04-22%20at%2012.23.44%20PM.png](./media/image5.png)